- INTRODUCTION -

 What do we really know about the lines in the palm of our hands?
 This section presents an overview of detailed facts about the hand lines, seen from various perspectives - including e.g.: evolution, primatology, embryology, aberrant- and normal variations, and palmistry vs. academic science.
 The most interesting studies from the past are summarized, and an innovative 'family tree' model is presented focussed on just the palmar transverse creases.

-But the nature of the hand lines is still not very well understood.
+However, the nature of the hand lines is still not very well understood.
 Palmists usually focuss on the 'practical' aspect of how to interpretate characteristics of all individual lines - any attempt to describe/discuss the fundamental 'pattern' & the combination of the lines is usually missing.
 Though there are exceptions in the field of palmistry.
-An example concerns the work of Japanese palmist Hachiro Asano, who presented a classification model for the combination of the 3 primary lines* (6 categories for the combination of the life line and the head line + 3 types related to the heart line).
+An example concerns the work of Japanese palmist Hachiro Asano, who presented a classification model for the combination of the 3 primary lines* (Asano's model includes 6 categories for the combination of the life line and the head line + 3 types related to the heart line).

 * The three 'primary palmar lines' include: the life line (radial longitudinal transverse crease), heart line (distal transverse crease), and head line (proximal transverse crease); the path and position of the 3 major creases is related to both the path of the dermatoglyphic main lines (which start in the palmar triradii) & the finger motorics.